6 Dimensions of Data Quality, Examples, and Measurement

 • c.
 Data Consistency Between Two Subject Areas

-In a clothing store, a customer’s order shows an order for one gown and three dress pants.
-The shipping dataset for the same order shows that the store must ship three gowns and one dress pant.
-Here orders and shipment quantity are inconsistent between the two datasets.
+In a clothing store, a customer’s order shows one gown and three pairs of dress pants.
+However, the shipping dataset for the same order indicates that the store must ship three gowns and one pair of dress pants.
+In this case, the orders and shipment quantities are inconsistent between the two datasets.

 Inconsistent-Data-Between-the-Two-Datasets-iCEDQ